LuchoTecnologies/AutoSpotDL/readme.md

 ## **SETUP**
 **PACKAGES**:
-create a python venv with python -m venv venv, activate it, and use
+create a python venv with `python -m venv venv`, activate it, and use

     pip install -r requirements.txt to install the required packages.